apsun/Swallow/README.md

 school notices the sudden increase of bandwidth usage due to the lower effort required to log in, watch out!

+### What does this error mean?! ###

+#### Connection failed. ####
+This error is displayed when the app cannot load the login page (http://192.255.255.94/).
+This can occur for three reasons:
+- You disconnected from the WiFi while the app was logging in (most likely)
+- The network you are connecting to is not a SHSID network (configuration error)
+- The school changed their WiFi login address (least likely) If you have made sure that the error is not being caused by (1) and (2), please send a bug report so I can fix the problem as soon as possible!

+#### Unknown error occured. ####
+This error is displayed when the app was able to load the login page, but does not know how to handle the reply.
+In most cases, this error is due to some weird corner case that I did not consider.
+The other possibility is that the school changed the format of their WiFi login page.
+If you get this error, please send a bug report.

 ### Will there be an iOS/Windows Phone/Desktop version? ###

 Unfortunately, iOS doesn't allow this type of app in the App Store, and I have no